 There are five key large sites that offer particular opportunities for intensification with a mix of uses.
 Others may also be identified.
-Guidelines are provided for when and if the landowners want to

-In order to achieve the infilling and intensification objectives of the Official Plan, District Plan and Provincial Policy Statement, significant site alteration may be required for some properties in
+Guidelines are provided for when and if the landowners want to consider redevelopment.
+These sites offer particular opportunity to provide housing in both Bala and Port Carling.
+In order to achieve the infilling and intensification objectives of the Official Plan, District Plan and Provincial Policy Statement, significant site alteration may be required for some properties in Port Carling.

-Port Carling.
 The easily developed lands within this Urban Centre have already been developed, and some of the remaining locations have significant terrain and vegetation.

-Location map of the key large sites in Bala